acoulson2000/wifi-sprinkler/README.txt

 Stuff left to do:
 -----------------
 Sync Time with time server   -  Periodically sync RTC with time server..or at least browser time..RTC's seem to drift a lot.

-Add basic HTML authentication? (optional) - Currently the assumption is that your WiFi is secure.

 Remove custom DS1302 lib     -  Originally, the DS1302 did not seem to work with all the libraries I tried.
 I wound
                                 up creating a custom one () that seemed to work better, but I also added a pullup